Proven-Paradox/shaper-system/Handbook.md

 How one uses these attributes will be described in [Chapter 10](#chapter-10-combat).

 ## Step 3: Abilities
 The next step is to choose Abilities.
 [Chapter 4](#chapter-4-abilities) goes into greater detail on what an Ability actually entails.
 In short, an Ability represents a maneuver that characters can utilize in combat.
 These will define your role when you’re fighting.
-When a character is created, they know 3 Abilities (two + one gained from being level 1) for free as well as all Tier 0 Abilities.
+When a character is created, they know 3 Abilities (two + one gained from being Level 1) for free as well as all Tier 0 Abilities.

 Some advice if you want to make a powerful character and are having trouble choosing your Abilities:
 * If you don’t have a better plan, you should have at least one Ability that fits within your character’s intended skill set.
 Your Strength dominant hero should have at least one melee attack.
 A Mind/Soul dominant hero is going to want mental attacks.
 * That said, don’t put all your eggs in one basket.
 If all of your attacks are melee range then an enemy who attacks from a distance will be a severe problem for you.
 If you have nothing but healing or support Abilities, then you will be helpless if you get separated from your allies.
 Once you have your core covered you might add some variety to your arsenal.
-* At first level your HP and MP pool will be limited.
+* At first your HP and MP pool will be limited.
 Keep costs in mind when picking Abilities.
 If an Ability requires too much of your MP to use often, maybe it’s not a good choice.
-* After the first level, you will have more resources to spend.
-In that case it is wise to choose at least one Ability that requires a Minor Action to use.
+* It is wise to choose at least one Ability that requires a Minor Action to use.
 Doing so allows you to increase your effectiveness by letting you more consistently use both of your Actions.
 (More on Actions in [Chapter 10](#chapter-10-combat))

 ## Step 4: Skills
 Next, you will distribute Skill Points.
 There’s more information on skills in [Chapter 6](#chapter-6-Skills), but the general idea is that skills are things that your character is generally good at aside from combat.
 Each skill has two Attributes added to their modifier, and you can use skill points to increase your base modifiers.
-Each skill can have skill points equal to your level + 3 allocated.
-(So if you’re making a first level character, you can spend at most 4 points per skill.)
+Each skill can have skill points equal to your Level + 3 allocated.
+(So if you’re making a new character, you can spend at most 4 points per skill.)
 Skills will most often be utilized outside of combat, though certain enemies or Abilities may bring some to play during combat.
 You start with 16 skill points at character creation.

 Here are some things to consider when distributing skill points:
 * Skills are the portion of character creation most closely tied to roleplaying.
 Other aspects of the system have been intentionally divorced from having an impact on roleplay, but you should choose skills that make sense for your character to have.